njwongzhe/njwongzhe/Linux/README.md

 Syntax | cd                         | Set currect working directory to user's home directory.
 Syntax | cd <directory>             | Set currect working directory to certain directory.

-Syntax | ls <directory>             | Display content of current directory.
+Syntax | ls <directory>             | Display all files and directories of current directory.
 Syntax | ls <option> <directory>    | "ls <directory>" that with <option>.

 Syntax | mkdir <directoryName>      | Create a new directory at current working directory.
-Syntax | rmdir <emptyDirectoryName> | Delete empty directory at current working directory.
+Syntax | rmdir <emptyDirectoryName> | Delete a empty directory at current working directory.

 Others | .                          | Current directory.
 Can use in <directory>.
 Others | ..                         | Parent directory.
 Can use in <directory>.